Generic Name: liraglutide (LIR-a-GLOO-tide)

 - Tell your doctor or dentist that you take liraglutide before you receive any medical or dental care, emergency care, or surgery.

-- Carry an ID card at all times that says you have diabetes.
-Check your blood sugar levels as directed by your doctor.
+- Diabetes patients: Check your blood sugar levels as directed by your doctor.
 If they are often higher or lower than they should be and you take liraglutide exactly as prescribed, tell your doctor.

 - Liraglutide may increase the risk of low blood sugar when used with other medicines that can cause low blood sugar (eg, insulin, sulfonylureas).
 Low blood sugar may also be more likely to occur if you skip a meal, exercise heavily, or drink alcohol.
 Low blood sugar may make you anxious, sweaty, weak, dizzy, drowsy, or faint.
 It may also make your heart beat faster; make your vision change; give you a headache, chills, or tremors; or make you more hungry.
 Tell your doctor right away if this happens.